 3.19.
-Site specific geological, geophysical and geotechnical investigations should be conducted in the near region to provide information in more detail than the information available from the regional studies, with the following objectives:
+Geological, geophysical, and geotechnical investigations should be conducted in more detail in the near region to provide more detailed information than the information available from the regional studies, with the following objectives:

-- (a) To define the seismotectonic characteristics of the near region; - (b) To determine the latest movements of the seismogenic structures identified in the near region; - (c) To determine the amount and nature of displacements, rates of activity and evidence related to the segmentation of such seismogenic structures.
+- (a) To define the seismotectonic characteristics of the near region; - (b) To determine the latest movements of the seismogenic structures and/or potentially capable faults identified in the near region; - (c) To determine the amount and nature of displacements, rates of activity, and evidence related to the segmentation of such seismogenic structures.

 3.20.
 The near regional studies should include a geographical area typically not less than 25 km in radius from the border of the site area, although this dimension should be adjusted to reflect local seismotectonic conditions.
-For new nuclear installation sites for which the exact layout of the buildings and structures have not been defined, the near regional area should be defined from the border of the prospective selected site area boundary.
+For new nuclear installation sites for which the exact layout of the buildings and structures have not been defined, the near regional area should be defined from the boundary of the prospective selected site area.

 3.21.
-These more detailed geological, geophysical and geotechnical investigations should supplement the published and unpublished information already collected for the near regional area, and they should include a definition of the stratigraphy, structural geology and tectonic history of the near region area.
+These more detailed geological, geophysical, and geotechnical investigations should supplement the published and unpublished information already collected for the near regional area, and they should include a definition of the stratigraphy, structural geology, and tectonic history of the near region area.
 The tectonic history should be thoroughly defined for the current tectonic regime, the length of which will depend on the rate of tectonic activity.
-For example, for studies to assess fault capability, the tectonic information through the Upper Pleistocene to Holocene may be adequate for high seismic regions, while for low seismic regions information through the Pliocene-Quaternary may be necessary.
+For example, for studies to assess fault capability, the tectonic information through the Upper Pleistocene to Holocene may be adequate for high seismic regions, while for low seismic regions information through the Pliocene to Holocene may be necessary.